-If your vehicle has power windows, the switches are located on the driver's door.
+If your vehicle has this feature, the power window switches are located on the driver's door armrest.

 In addition, each passenger door has a switch for its own window.
 The ignition must be turned to ON to use the power windows.
-To lower the window, press and hold the switch.
-To raise the window, lift up on the switch.
-Release the switch when the window reaches the desired level.
+To lower a window, press the switch.
+To raise a window, lift up on the switch.